hizbullah483/Sem-3-spell-checker-using-hash-tables-and-LL/README.md

 UPDATES

-got rid of dupes in recommendation
+1.got rid of dupes in recommendation

-can now process whole files too
+2.can now process whole files too

-allow users to replace specific words with one of the recommended ones

-could also read a text file
+3. massive optimization by ignoring dict words with length > 2 of the misspelled word